gjoni/iPot/README.md

 # aace-rrce

-A set of programs to calculate inter- and intra- protein contact energies using atom-atom and residue-residue statistical potentials.
+A set of programs to calculate inter- and intra- protein contact energies using atom-atom and residue-residue statistical potentials [1].

 ### Description